BusisiwePieterson/Shell_Scripting/README.md

 ![images](images/Screenshot_9.png)

-Here we have `echo Hello World` in our `myscript.sh` file, we will output the result into a new file `index.sh`
+Here we have a script `echo Hello World` in our `myscript.sh` file, we will output the result into a new file `index.sh`

 ![images](images/Screenshot_10.png)